-The starting point of the proof is the following constant quantity, defined by a complex integral:
+The starting point of the proof is the following quantity defined by a complex integral:

-where the last formula obtains by the Residue Theorem upon shifting the line of integration to the left until $\Re s=-L$.
-From this second expression it follows\footnote{The exact value of $I$ is of no importance for us here, but it is clear that its limit, for either $L=\log T\to \infty$ or for $\lambda=\log Y\to \infty$ is 1.}
+where the last formula can be obtained by the Residue Theorem upon shifting the line of integration to the left until $\Re s=-L$.
+From this second expression it follows\footnote{The exact value of $I$ is of no importance for us here, but it is clear that its limit for either $L=\log T\to \infty$ or for $\lambda=\log Y\to \infty$ is 1.}

 The very simple base idea of the proof, with which we copy Pintz \cite{Pintz-AMH-Dens}, is to write here $\displaystyle 1=\frac{1}{\zsr} \zsr$, and thus involve a $\zs$-dependent (zero-detecting) expression into the simple mean $I$ defined above.
-Namely, for any complex number $\rho=\beta+i\gamma$ in the critical strip i.e. with $\Re \rho=\beta \in (\theta,1)$, we now write in this trivial identity and reformulate as follows.
+Namely, for any complex number $\rho=\beta+i\gamma$ in the critical strip, i.e., with $\Re \rho=\beta \in (\theta,1)$, we now write in this trivial identity and reformulate it as follows: